rindPHI/FSAUtils/README.md

 * Implicit conversion of DFA to NFA
 * Pretty-printing toString methods for DFA/NFA
 * Determination of the language (RE) of a DFA/NFA
+* Minimization of DFA

 Planned Features
 ----------------

-* Minimization of DFA
-* Checking for equivalence of DFA/NFA with RE
+* Checking for equivalence of DFA/NFA with RE (i.e., RE to DFA)

 Get Started
 -----------